rimunroe/pipeline/README.md

 ##### Stores

-Stores are objects that hold the state one logical area of the application.
+Stores are objects that hold the state in one logical area of the application.

 Properties of Stores:

 * Information has exactly 1 way in: they subscribe to actions and process the actions data.
 * Information has exactly 1 way out: they expose an API of getter functions that adapters and views can subscribe to.
 * Stores broadcast a change event which allows subscribed adaptors to process the new state of the application.
-* All store state processing is done syncronously
+* All store state processing is done synchronously

-The secret sauce of stores is that they can delcare that for an action, they must resolve after some other store.
-This ensures that if a store calls a getter of another store during its action resulution, then the result is garuanteed to be the new state of that store.
+The secret sauce of stores is that they can declare that for an action, they must resolve after some other store.
+This ensures that if a store calls a getter of another store during its action resulution, then the result is guaranteed to be the new state of that store.

-Store change events are triggered only after all stores have resolved, so subscribed adapters and views are garaunteed to get the new state of the applicaion via getters.
+Store change events are triggered only after all stores have resolved, so subscribed adapters and views are guaranteed to get the new state of the applicaion via getters.

 ##### Adapters